aterris/two_man/README.md

 ## Custom Launch Codes

 You can create custom launch codes and load them from public or private repos.
-Learn more at https://github.com/aterris/sample_launch_codes
+[Learn more](https://github.com/aterris/sample_launch_codes)